openalea/rose/rose/README.txt

 === Description ===

+<<<<<<< HEAD
 Alinea.Rose is a package for building virtual 3D rosebush trees.
-It is intended to study the relationship between structure and functionnalities.
+It is intended to study the relationship between structure and function.

 === Content ===

 The Alinea.Rose package contains tools for building virtual populations of rosebush from individual MTG files :
  * DigitReconstruction: a tool for building the population into a 3dscene,
  * DigitReconstructionWthTurtle : a tool for building the population into a global MTG object.